§402. Definitions

 preservation, and disposal of records for the purpose of reducing costs and

 improving efficiency of records keeping.
-"Records management" includes
+This term includes the conversion of

-(9) "Retention and disposal schedule" means a set of disposition
+(8) "Retention schedule" means a set of disposition instructions

-instructions prescribing how long, in what location, under what conditions, and
+prescribing how long, in what location, under what conditions, and in what

 resumption or continuation of operations, to verification or re-creation of the